rogerUserGitHub/text-flag/README.md

-# Brand Scanner Chrome Extension
+# ClearLabel - Ethical Brand Scanner

-A Chrome extension built with React and Manifest V3 that scans webpages for brand names and highlights them based on ethical categories.
+A Chrome extension that helps users make informed decisions by identifying and flagging brands with ethical concerns.
+Built with React and Manifest V3, it scans webpages for brand names and highlights them based on various ethical categories.

 ## Features

 - 🔍 **Smart Detection**: Scans visible text on any webpage to detect brand names
-- 🏷️ **Category Filters**: Toggle highlighting for different categories (BDS, Environmental, Labor, Health, Privacy)
+- 🏷️ **Category Filters**: Toggle highlighting for different categories (BDS, Environmental, Labor)
 - ⚡ **React Popup**: Beautiful, responsive popup interface built with React and Tailwind CSS
 - 💾 **Persistent Settings**: User preferences saved via chrome.storage.local
 - 🚀 **Manifest V3**: Built with the latest Chrome extension standards
 - 📱 **Local Data**: No API calls - all brand data stored locally
+- 🔗 **Detailed Information**: Provides links to sources and detailed explanations for each flagged brand

 ## Installation